piranha/goreplace/README.md

 Besides, it's also faster than grep!
-Hard to believe, and it's a bit of cheating - but gr by default ignores everything you have in your `.hgignore` and `.gitignore` files, skipping binary builds and compiled byte-codes (which you usually don't want to touch anyway).
+Hard to believe, and it's a bit of cheating - but gr by default ignores everything you have in your `.hgignore` and `.gitignore` files, skipping binary files and compiled bytecodes (which you usually don't want to touch anyway).

 This is my reason to use it - less latency doing task I'm doing often.